Top 10 Team Building Problem Solving Activities

 • Instruct each sub-team to assemble the puzzle within a certain time limit.

-(Note: Each sub-team may think that they are competing against each other, but they can’t complete the puzzle unless they discuss and collaborate with the other sub-team.)
+(Note: Each sub-team may think they are competing against each other, but they can’t complete the puzzle unless they discuss and collaborate with the other sub-team.)

-• Allow extra time for each sub-team to discuss, negotiate and collaborate with the other sub-team and complete the puzzle.
+• Allow extra time for each sub-team to discuss, negotiate, and collaborate with the other sub-team and complete the puzzle.

 #7.
 Scavenger Hunt